fronori/uniqlr/README.md

 ```

 So far, two functions: uniqro() and uniqle() are implemented.
-- uniqro() return the unique row number and also row number of the specified column in a data frame/tibble.
+- uniqro() returns the unique row number and also row number of the specified column in a data frame/tibble.
-- uniqle() return Returns unique elements of specified column in data frame/tibble.
+- uniqle() returns unique elements of specified column in data frame/tibble.
 Both functions works in a pipe-able fashion, as well as in the non-pipe manner.

 # Example usages: